 Patrick Haeck said that Marc was coming across as if JWs systemically destroy all written notes, but Marc didn’t say that at all; he never used the word “systemically.”
 He read their instructions verbatim and emphasized certain points, and then asked very legitimate questions, but never did he add anything to that letter that wasn’t already there.

-Note that even the BBC has come out and said that JWs are quite possibly criminally liable for this instruction (see this post); their legal analyst said that JWs “have some explaining to do” when it comes to this document destruction.
-The BBC seems to be in agreement with Marc’s questions to the elders; why would another “activist” disagree?
+Another very important point is that even the BBC has come out and said that JWs are quite possibly criminally liable for this instruction (see this post); their legal analyst said that JWs “have some explaining to do” when it comes to this document destruction.
+The BBC is in agreement with Marc; why would another “activist” disagree?
 We’ve also seen and heard from the elders’ own mouths, when questioned by the Australian Royal Commission Inquiry, how they regularly destroy files so their stupid wives don’t get their stupid hands on them.

 D. “There is so much to tell … This is actually a design for an investigative journalist … This is time consuming, requires diving into the sect world … and I take not blame you if you let this issue for what it is and … I understand you … This skepticism graced you as a journalist.”

-Am I really reading a statement to a journalist saying that they are perhaps not qualified to write a story on the JW problem with child molestation and the inquiries in the UK because it’s “time consuming” and better left to someone with more “investigative” skills?
-The approach to this is not to offer whatever assistance she would need, but to say that you wouldn’t blame her if she dropped the story altogether?
+Am I really reading a statement to a journalist saying that they are perhaps not qualified to write a story on the JW problem with child molestation, and the inquiries in the UK, because it’s “time consuming,” and better left to someone with more “investigative” skills?
+Their approach is not to offer whatever assistance she would need, but to say that they wouldn’t blame her if she dropped the story altogether?
 Someone decided to insult the journalist and her skills, make assumptions as to her time, and hint that she might let it alone?

 I’m sorry, I seem to have let my “emotions take over.”
 Let me rephrase that.

 The journalist decided to do just that; she sent this email back to Marc so he would know what was going on, and then bowed out.